Our Mission Statement

 I previously trained as a general nurse and later qualified as a Community and Youth worker.
 My career has been spent working for disability organisations in Birmingham.
 I started working at ACB in September 2018 and I love being part of the team.

-Administration and Commercial Operations Manager
+Commercial Services Manager